VibsWorld/POCs/Databases/MartenPlayground/Readme.md

 We’ll discuss Indexation and GET performance related issues and their resolutions later in the document.

 #### Automatic Schema Management and Evolution
 Marten can manage your database schema for you.
-Based on your C\# classes, **it can automatically create the necessary tables, functions, and indexes on the fly** *(at the same it gives you control over Data Annotations like we had in Entity Framework to change some properties like changing name of Identity column)*.
+Based on your C\# classes, **it can automatically creates / updates the necessary tables regularly, functions, and indexes on the fly** *(at the same it gives you control over Data Annotations like we had in Entity Framework to change some properties like changing name of Identity column)*.
 As your classes evolve (e.g., you add a new property), Marten can automatically update the database schema to reflect those changes.
+In addition to that Marten also records the object version number to ensure that the object past state references remain consistent and backwards compatability is maintained.
 Ref: [https://jeremydmiller.com/2024/08/29/why-and-how-marten-is-a-great-document-database](https://jeremydmiller.com/2024/08/29/why-and-how-marten-is-a-great-document-database)

 **Advantage**: This dramatically speeds up development and simplifies migrations.
 With Dapper, schema management is entirely manual.
 You must write and maintain all the Data Definition Language (DDL) scripts (CREATE TABLE, ALTER TABLE, etc.) yourself.

 #### Built-in Event Sourcing Engine
 Ref: <https://martendb.io/tutorials/event-sourced-aggregate.html>
-For applications designed with an Event Sourcing architecture, Marten is an unparalleled choice.
+For applications designed with an Event Sourcing architecture, Marten is alredy an established and unparalleled choice.
+Most devs know about Marten only as an event sourcinng engine which is open source.
 It's not just a document database library; **it's also a full-featured event store**.
 Saving data means appending events to a stream, which Marten handles natively.

 With Marten:
 Saving a series of events is a first-class operation.